Newcastle upon Tyne: Health

 According to research from 2011, public health and levels of deprivation in Newcastle upon Tyne was generally worse than average in England.
 As levels of deprivation is considerably higher than the nationwide average, sociologists argue that as a result, the life expectancy for both men and women is lower than the nationwide average.
 There is significant discrepancy between life expectancies in wealthy areas and deprived areas, with life expectancy up to 14.3 years lower for men and 11.1 years lower for women in deprived areas than in wealthy areas.
-From 2015 to 2019 Newcastle became relatively more deprived according to the Index of Multiple Deprivation.
+From 2015 to 2019, Newcastle became relatively more deprived according to the Index of Multiple Deprivation.

 From 2001 to 2011, as with all UK cities all-cause mortality rates have fallen, life expectancy has increased.
 Early death rates from cancer and from heart disease and stroke have fallen but remain worse than the England average.

 Almost 21.9% of Year 6 children are clinically obese.
 In 2014/5, 35.9% of 10 to 11-year-olds were classified as overweight or obese, in comparison to a national average of 33.2%.
 54.9% of pupils meet the recommendation of at least three hours each week on school sport.
 Levels of teenage pregnancy are higher than the nationwide average.
 In 2011, GCSE attainment amongst school children was worse than the England average.
 Estimated numbers of adults 'healthy eating' are lower than the England average.
 Rates of smoking-related deaths and hospital stays for alcohol-related harm are higher than average.

-Newcastle remains one of the few major cities in England to supply fluoridated water; this scheme is directed by Northumbria Water plc.
+Newcastle remains one of the few major cities in England to supply fluoridated water; this scheme is directed by Northumbria Water.

 Newcastle has two large teaching hospitals: the Royal Victoria Infirmary and the Freeman Hospital, which is also a pioneering centre for transplant surgery.

 In a report, published in early February 2007 by the Ear Institute at the University College London and Widex, Newcastle was named as the noisiest city in the whole of the UK with an average noise level of 80.4 decibels.
 The report claimed that these noise levels would have a negative long-term impact on the health of the city's residents.
 The report was criticised, however, for attaching too much weight to readings at arbitrarily selected locations, which in Newcastle's case included a motorway underpass without pedestrian access.
 As well as numerous parks, open spaces, and extensive riverside areas, puzzlingly the report also overlooked the 1000-acre Town Moor at the heart of the city.
 Larger than London's Hyde Park and Hampstead Heath combined, and even larger than New York's Central Park, the town moor dates back to the 12th century, with the land tenure and its use being regulated by an Act of Parliament.